 To help our agents here at Relevate to be as efficiently successful as possible, we’ve scientifically studied all the ways residential real estate agents have ever tried to get clients.
-There are five ways of getting clients that our research revealed as the BEST ways to generate leads.
-This article is not about those methods.
-You can click the link here to read more about that topic.
+Click the link here to read more about the five ways of getting clients that our research revealed as the BEST ways to generate leads.
+This article is about the five WORST possible ways to get clients as a real estate agent.
+If you want to know which ways to avoid getting clients and being really inefficient, you are in the right place.
+Let’s go…

 Before we start, I’ll tell you two things: